 3. Eat, Pray, Love by Elizabeth Gilbert

 At times she can be a bit self-centered but I suppose you have to be when it comes to self-discovery.
-This read is for anyone who needs inspiration for change and risk-taking.
+This read is for anyone who needs inspiration to change and take risks.
 It certainty helped propel me in a direction that I wasn’t sure I wanted to go, which was traveling for work on top of traveling for leisure.
 I’m glad that I took the risk because it added value to my life.

 I know there are plenty of book-worms out there.
 Has anyone read these?
 What books have had a positive effect on your life?